vespersword/snake-assembly/README.md

 # snake-assembly
-A college project that shows the movement part of the snake game.
+A college project that shows the movement part of the snake game using assembly. <br>
 Requires emu8086.

 ![image of snake](https://raw.githubusercontent.com/vespersword/snake-assembly/master/Capture.PNG)